boomboompower/Howto-listeners/README.md

 # Howto-listeners
+### Some sample code on how to do multiple class listeners
-This was done on my phone, will be mavenized later.
+_This was done on my phone, will be mavenized later._